Donald Trump May Replace Mike Pence With Nikki Haley, According To Steve Schmidt

-Rumors previously suggested that former U.S. Ambassador to the United Nations Nikki Haley is aiming to take vice president Mike Pence‘s place on the 2020 ticket alongside Donald Trump.
+Rumors previously suggested that former U.S. ambassador to the United Nations Nikki Haley is aiming to take Vice President Mike Pence’s place on the 2020 ticket alongside Donald Trump.
 As the rumors swirled, people reportedly spoke to Jared Kushner and Ivanka Trump, the president’s advisers, about the benefits of swapping out Pence for Haley.

-During an appearance on MSNBC’s Morning Joe, Steve Schmidt, John McCain’s 2008 presidential campaign manager, make a bold prediction about Donald Trump’s 2020 reelection ticket that appears to support the previous rumors, Breitbart reports.
+During an appearance on MSNBC’s Morning Joe, Steve Schmidt, John McCain’s 2008 presidential campaign manager, made a bold prediction about Donald Trump’s 2020 re-election ticket that appears to support the previous rumors, Breitbart reports.
 According to Schmidt, Haley is “clearly angling” for the vice president position, pointing to her new book, With All Due Respect.

 “It’s about currying favor.
 She wants to be vice president.
 She wants to be vice president on the Republican ticket in 2020.
 I think there’s an overwhelming chance that Trump will dump Pence to put Nikki Haley on the ticket.”